 Snoop Doggy Dogg's new album - Three songs for him ?

 In late February of 96, Snoop was freed from all charges of his murder case.
 Just a few days or even a few hours later, he was in studios with 2Pac recording the studio freestyle "If There's A Cure" with 2Pac (the 21st of Feb.), and five days later they were recording "Just Watching" together with also the Dogg Pound and Hurt-M-Badd.
 The same day, 2Pac wrote a song for Snoop's new album : "This Ain't Livin'".
 Snoop was agreed to have friends writing for him (Daz will write "Street Life", Tray Deee will write many verses for him...).
-But he was probably not happy with the mood of the song, the thug topic, maybe the Johnny J music...
-Probably not a long time after that (late Feb., early March ?), they recorded together the song "Three Wordz" with Daz.
+But he was probably not happy with the mood of the song, the thug topic, the Johnny J music...
+Probably not a long time after that (same day ? late Feb. ? early March ?), they recorded together the song "Three Wordz" with Daz.
 Bad Azz tried a hook ("Only Move 4 The Money") against Snoop's idea but they were finally happy with it.

 But something happened...
 A few days later (circa mid March), 2Pac re-used the beat of "This Ain't Livin" for "Road 2 Glory" and Snoop recorded "May I Funk Wit You" with the same verse than "Three Wordz"...
 Nothing extraordinary but following this, no 2Pac songs were included in Doggfather album sequences, and Snoop was on Gridlock'd early tracklist but only as a featured artist for Nate Dogg.

-for an anthem to Mike Tyson's new fight.
+- 1996/03/14.
+This song re-uses the instrumental of "This Ain't Livin'" (probably Snoop didn't like it) for an anthem to Mike Tyson's new fight.
 And 2Pac sung it live at the Mike Tyson Vs.

 Frank Bruno (the 16th of march) for the Tyson's entrance.
 It also re-uses